enzoborgfrantz/url-shaper/README.md

-# rollup-library-boiler
+# url-shaper
-A boilerplate project for libraries using rollup
+A library for simplifying url construction